highb33kay/blogapiv1/README.md

 #### Users Table

-The 'users' table stores user information, including a unique UUID identifier, name, email, password, and timestamps.
+The 'users' table stores user information, including a unique UUID identifier, name, email, password, role and timestamps.
 UUIDs are used as primary keys to enhance security and prevent enumeration attacks.
+All passwords are hashed and protected.
+Roles include, Admin and User.

 #### Posts Table